Akkadius/akk-stack/README.md

 ## SSH

-Automatically configured SSH to the `eqemu-server` with automatically generated 30+ character password, persistent keys through reboot
+Automatically configured SSH to the `eqemu-server` with automatically generated 30+ character password, persistent keys through reboot; default port is 2222

 ## MariaDB